Sleep apnea in babies and infants: symptoms and remedies

 To assist in the full development of your baby’s respiratory system, it is advised that you place your baby on their back to allow their airways to function efficiently while they sleep.

 Other remedies for sleep apnea in babies can include regulating their breathing with continuous positive airway pressure (CPAP) therapy.
-If your child’s sleep apnea is weight-related, you will need to consult a pediatric dietitian who may recommend a nutritional change.
-If the cause is environmental, your doctor will advise a course of medication to prevent allergies from flaring up.
+If your child’s sleep apnea is weight-related, you will need to consult a paediatric dietitian who may recommend a nutritional change.
+If the cause is environmental, your GP will advise a course of medication to prevent allergies from flaring up.